Good Counsel field hockey repeats as WCAC champs — with inspiration from the Nats

 Minutes after “Baby Shark” had played over the speakers, junior midfielder Gracie Smith poked the ball into the net to tie the game.

-Then, in overtime, Gerold made good on her own prediction, dribbling the ball in from the baseline and sneaking the ball between the St. John’s goalie and the goal post
+Then, in overtime, Gerold made good on her own prediction, dribbling the ball in from the baseline and sneaking it between the St. John’s goalie and the goal post.

 “Even when we went down 2-0, we knew we could come back,” Gerold said.
 “We all believed, and we made it happen.”